Masood Fakhri: Club career

-Mohammedan Sporting

 In 1955, Fakhri signed with another Kolkata club, Mohammedan.
 He helped the team reach the 1955 Rovers Cup final, finishing as runners-up, losing to Mohun Bagan.
 The following year, he would go on to win the tournament with Mohammedan Sporting against Mohun Bagan where the team avenged their loss from the previous year.

-Bradford City

-Fakhri was contacted by Bert Flatley, an English Football Association (FA) coach, regarding the idea of joining Bradford City.
+After playing for Mohammedan Sporting, Fakhri returned to Pakistan, where he represented Rovers and Bata Sports Club in domestic competitions.
+A few months later, Fakhri was contacted by Bert Flatley, an English Football Association (FA) coach, regarding the idea of joining Bradford City.
 The team participated in the English football league's third division.
 On August 8, 1956, Fakhri officially signed a contract with the team following negotiations with Peter Jackson, the manager of the club at the time.
 In addition to paying his fare of £120, City secured him employment at Bradford's textile factories.
-He left football early for personal reasons in 1957 after just one season with the team.
+Fakhri would make appearances in Bradford City's reserve team, however, he left football early for personal reasons in 1957 after just one season with the team.